NESCent/popgenInfo/README.md

 ## Introduction

 This site provides resources for conducting population genetic analyses in R using existing packages.
 Any member of the R user community proficient in population genetics is welcome to contibute to this site.
-See [here](CONTRIBUTING.md) for instructions on how to contribute workflow vignettes using [R markdown](R_MARKDOWN.md).
+See [instructions](CONTRIBUTING.md) on how to contribute workflow vignettes using [R markdown](R_MARKDOWN.md).

-This site was developed during the [Population Genetics in R hackathon] held at [NESCent] March 16-20, 2015.
+Development of this site started at the [Population Genetics in R hackathon] held at [NESCent] March 16-20, 2015.

 ## Prerequisites and how this works ##